Dan-Par/Cooking/README.md

 # Cooking
-This is thewebsite about my hooby, cooking.
+This is thewebsite about my hobby, cooking.